Continuum of Care in Hospitalized Patients With Opioid/Stimulant Use Disorder and Infectious Complications From Drug Use

 Inclusion Criteria

 1. Age ≥ 18 years 2.
 Admitted to study hospital (defined as hospitalized with a primary team that is not Emergency Medicine) 3.
-Injection opioid use in past 90 days - per patient self-report 4.
+Injection opioid or stimulant use in past 90 days - per patient self-report 4.
 Active suspected or confirmed qualifying infection (see list) at time of admission.
 Qualifying infections: - Non-vertebral osteomyelitis - Vertebral osteomyelitis or discitis - Epidural, subdural, or extradural abscess - Intracranial or intraspinal abscess - Native joint septic arthritis - Prosthetic joint septic arthritis - Blood stream infection (bacterial or fungal) - Native valve Endocarditis - Prosthetic valve endocarditis - Cardiac Implantable electronic device infection - Infectious pseudoaneurysm and aneurysm - Infected vascular graft - Septic venous thrombosis - Skin and Soft tissue infection (cellulitis, skin abscess, necrotizing fasciitis) - Infected skin ulcer - Orthopedic hardware infection - Muscle abscess/myositis - Central nervous system infection (bacterial or fungal) - Bacterial or fungal ophthalmologic infection - Other abscess - Pulmonary septic emboli - Other acute bacterial or fungal infection deemed appropriate by site study team

 Exclusion Criteria